campbellmarianna/MakeUtility/README.md

 A slack bot written in [Go](https://golang.org/) and built with technologies such as [Colly](http://go-colly.org/) and the [Slack API](https://api.slack.com/).

 ### Problem
-It can be very time comsuming to find truthy articles on skin care.
+It can be very time consuming to find science-based articles on skincare.
 So the @sciencedaily bot when given the keyward skincare will give you a truthy article on just that.

 ![bot example](images/slackbotDark.png)